 ii.
 Self-Hosted Software: For customers using self-hosted software, such as Qlik Forts, any Content Data within such software will reside on-premise with the customer and not within Qlik Cloud; as such Qlik would not be a Data Processor of such Content Data.
 For further information on Forts see the Qlik Cloud technical overview.

 iii.
-Qlik Cloud Hybrid Data Delivery: Customers may use Qlik Cloud's Hybrid Data Delivery service to stream Content Data from on-premise or in a client-managed cloud to Qlik Cloud or another 3rd party cloud destination of the customer's choosing.
-Such Content Data may be transferred and/or transformed (such as via a landing zone (managed and controlled by the customer) where it is transformed to make it analytics-ready and usable with Qlik's offerings.
-Content Data streaming via Qlik Cloud Hybrid Data Delivery is configured and triggered by the customer.
-Qlik will only host the Content Data (and be a Data Processor of any Personal Data within it) transferred via Qlik Cloud's Hybrid Data Delivery service if (a) the destination chosen by the customer is Qlik Cloud, or (b) where the customer configures Qlik Cloud Hybrid Data Delivery to temporarily route the Content Data via Qlik Cloud (and only while it is held within Qlik Cloud).
+Qlik Cloud Data Services: Customers may use Qlik Cloud Data Services (such as Hybrid Data Delivery) to stream and/or transform Content Data from on-premise or in a client-managed cloud to Qlik Cloud or another 3rd party cloud destination of the customer's choosing.
+Such Content Data may be transferred and/or transformed (such as via a landing zone, managed and controlled by the customer) to make it analytics-ready and usable with Qlik's offerings.
+Content Data streaming via Qlik Cloud Data Services is configured and triggered by the customer.
+Qlik will only host the Content Data (and be a Data Processor of any Personal Data within it) transferred or otherwise processed by Qlik Cloud Data Services if (a) the destination chosen by the customer is Qlik Cloud, or (b) where the customer configures Qlik Cloud Data Services to temporarily route the Content Data via Qlik Cloud (and only while it is within Qlik Cloud).
 Further information regarding Qlik Cloud Data Services is available on www.qlik.com.

 iv.
 Qlik Cloud Content Data Access and Use by Qlik: For Qlik Cloud, customers and their users control who has access to their Content Data shared through their personal spaces and tenant, which may be controlled via the customer’s identity provider (e.g., IdP).
 Under our policies and controls, Qlik team members do not access a customer's Content Data in their Qlik Cloud tenant unless (a) the customer/user actively shares it with someone at Qlik by invitation into the tenant (e.g., for Consulting or Support services), or (b) the customer/uses removes such Content Data from Qlik Cloud and otherwise sends it to Qlik (e.g., in a Support ticket on Qlik Community).
 Only a specific, limited group of Qlik employees can access individual user content to troubleshoot, following an explicit invitation by the customer, and only under strict controls.